ASKabalan/Jax-multihost/README.md

 ```

 But does it give the right array?\
-We need to be carefull and match the `index` that is given by the call back.\
+We need to be careful and match the `index` that is given by the callback.\
-If we missmatch the slices, the collectives communcations might not accessing the right data.
+If we mismatch the slices, the collective communications might not access the right data.

 We can test this for the simple case